 It also features a barcode scanner, 5-minute coaching sessions, creates and saves recipes and a five-day meal planner.
 The basic Digital subscription costs $3.38 a week, the Digital 360 is $4.61 a week, and the Unlimited Workshops + Digital package is $6.92 a week.

 Fooducate teaches you to eat healthier through its diet planner, barcode scanner and personalized options.
 Education is done in various ways and aims to make you aware of what is actually in your food.

 By scanning nutritional labels on food packaging, the app can tell you if a product contains excessive and added sugar, food colorings or artificial sweeteners such as aspartame, to name just a few.

-Through the diet planner, the app can suggest healthier alternatives to your current ingredients.
+The app can suggest healthier alternatives to your current ingredients through the diet planner.
 You can learn more about a particular product or ask the Fooducate community for help.